 In both older and younger test subjects, those who were physically active on a regular basis showed better physical performance and cognitive function in both reaction time.
 It is important to note, however, that Hillman found no positive correlation between response accuracy and regular physical exercise among the group of younger participants.
 This is not the first study to show such results.

 Get More Out of Your Health and Fitness Routine.
 Go PRO!

 What Do the Study Results, and Other Brain Research, Mean for Me and My Exercise Program?

 The results of this and other studies show that exercise does impact specific brain functions.
 While the specifics seem to change as we age, the fact that being physically fit has a positive impact on cognitive function does not.

-However, Hillman and his team noted obvious improvements on activities that had minute executive parts, as well.
+However, Hillman and his team noted obvious improvements in activities that had minute executive parts as well.
 Hillman believes that this showed a relationship between physical activity and cognitive performance that is larger for executive control functions.

 - Concentration: while research is on-going, anecdotal evidence also points to the benefits of exercise.
 People who use exercise as a form of stress relief seem to have a better ability to focus later in the day.
 Of course, research may point to a reason why in the case of depression.
 The impact of exercise on depression is positive because the endorphins that are released during a workout lift your mood due to the way they interact with your brain synapses.